After the Rain

 Emotional Needs

-A supportive environment to learn to maintain healthy relationships, support themselves effectively, and become gainfully employed.
+A supportive environment to learn to maintain healthy relationships and support themselves effectively.

 Mental Needs